Your Basket

 It is also naturally anti-inflammatory, which has led to its popularity among sufferers of dry skin conditions like psoriasis and eczema.
 These properties can help soothe irritated skin and itching as well as keep the areas hydrated.

-In fact, the effects of vitamin E against dry skin are so strong that a deemed it a sure-fire treatment against atopic dermatitis.
+In fact, the effects of vitamin E against dry skin are so strong that a study from 2015 deemed it a sure-fire treatment against atopic dermatitis.

 2. It can protect against sun damage